Orkney vs. Shetland: A Local Guide to Choosing Your Island

 History and heritage

-Both island groups are steeped in Norse heritage and maritime tradition, but the lens through which you view that history varies.
+Both island groups are steeped in Norse heritage and maritime traditions, but the lens through which you view that history varies.
 Orkney holds one of the most concentrated prehistoric landscapes in Europe.
 Here, Neolithic, Norse, and later Scottish influences sit side-by-side—it is a layered record where you can practically touch the transition from the Stone Age to the Viking Age.
+To understand how these eras truly stack up against each other, take a look at our deeper dive into Orkney’s History: Beyond the Guidebook Myths, which separates the actual patterns of settlement from the old romantic theories.

 Orkney Mainland can be experienced meaningfully in a few days because the key locations are clustered.
 This makes it ideal for a focused, high-value visit, whether you are on a cruise or a wider tour of Scotland.
 It is straightforward to reach, with regular ferry routes via Scrabster or Gills Bay.